Have you protected your copyright yet?

 1 Peter 3:12

-12 For the eyes of the Lord are on the righteous and his ears are attentive to their prayer, but the face of the Lord is against those who do evil."
-NIV
+12 For the eyes of the Lord are over the righteous, and his ears are open unto their prayers: but the face of the Lord is against them that do evil.

 Divine government is the continued activity of God by which He directs all things to the ends He has chosen in His eternal plan.
 God is King of the universe who has given Christ all power and authority to reign (Matthew 28:18-20; Acts 2:36; Ephesians 1:20-23).
 He governs insignificant things (Matthew 10:29-31), apparent accidents (Proverbs 16:33), as well as man's good (Philippians 2:13) and evil deeds (Acts 14:16).